 Now that the trailer is connected, you’ll want to make a few additional checks prior to getting on the road.

-Check to makes sure the tires are properly inflated, that the lug nuts are tight, and finally that there is no unusual wear on the tires.
+Check to make sure the tires are properly inflated, that the lug nuts are tight, and finally that there is no unusual wear on the tires.

 Verify that the lights are operating correctly.
 This includes the brake lights, turn signals, and running lights.

-In addition to making sure your trailer is road worthy, you will want to examine your home as well.
-This includes checking on many different items that are easy to forget, even if you are moving regularly.
+In addition to making sure your trailer is roadworthy, you will want to examine your home as well.
+This includes checking on many items that are easy to forget, even if you are moving regularly.
 A printed list or a checklist app on your phone can be helpful in making sure you remember everything.